einslulu/Sephora_Review_Analysis/README.md

 Our proposed project is motivated by our interest in the beauty industry to identify the category and product level trends that have gained traction both post-pandemic and during the pandemic.
 The main category level contains Fragrance, Skincare, Makeup, Hair, Value & Gifts sets, Tools & Brushes, Bath & Body, Men, Wellness and Nail.
 To select the top 3 products on the selected main categories, we developed a model using seven indicators to measure what kind of products can bring customers joy during the COVID-19.
 In this project, we want to answer the following questions on three levels: general level, category level, and specific product level.

-1. General: Is there any correlation among price, love, product life, number of reviews, and rating?
+1）General: Is there any correlation among price, love, product life, number of reviews, and rating?
 What are the correlations among price, love, product life, number of reviews, and rating for each main category

-2. Category level: Which main category was heavily impacted by the epidemic?
+2）Category level: Which main category was heavily impacted by the epidemic?
 Which main category has experienced the highest review changes during the epidemic?

-3. Product level: What kind of indicators can measure products that bring customers happiness during COVID-19?
-What kind of products in the top selected categories bring customers happiness during COVID-19?
+3）Product level: What kind of products in the top selected categories bring customers happiness during COVID-19?

 **Data source: **